Towards Understanding Steering Strength: Proofs and Additional Results

 \paragraph{Generalizing our results to $a_z$ depending on $j$.} Inspecting the proofs shows that all results, except Remark~\ref{remark:sign}, rely on Lemma~\ref{lemma:sign-logodds}.
 Consequently, our main theorems continue to hold verbatim as long as the same sign-separation property holds for the log-odds $M$ (Lemma~\ref{lemma:sign-logodds}).
 However, if one allows $a_z$ and $b_z$ to depend on the context index $j$ without further structure, this sign-separation property may fail.

 A simple generalization that preserves sign separation is to allow $a_z$ to depend on $j$ but keep $b_z$ independent of $j$, assuming $a_{j,z} > b_z$.
 This is interpretable: only in-concept (meaning, $z, \cbf_j \in C_k$) probabilities vary with the context, while off-concept probabilities remain at a small baseline level $b_z$.
 Allowing $b_z$ to depend on $j$ while still enforcing Lemma~\ref{lemma:sign-logodds} is possible, but typically leads to a less interpretable assumption.
-So grossly said, if we see Lemma~\ref{lemma:sign-logodds} as an assumption, then our results work.
+Thus, roughly speaking, if we see Lemma~\ref{lemma:sign-logodds} as an assumption, then our results work.
 Additionally, Lemma~\ref{lemma:sign-logodds} seems to be true in practice see Appendix~\ref{app:more-results}.

 \textbf{Plot of $\Delta p(\alpha)$ for negative steering strength.} We provide the counterpart of Figure~\ref{fig:exp-next-token} for negative $\alpha$, see Figure~\ref{fig:next-token-neg}.

 \textbf{Perfect training of the UFM.} To illustrate that Assumption~\ref{ass:perfect-train} is attainable in our theoretical setting, we train a UFM with gradient descent on cross-entropy loss on the following dataset instantiation from Definition~\ref{def:dataset}, which satisfies Assumption~\ref{ass:concept}: